last9/timescaledb-metrics/README.md

 | sli_violations_archive | drop_chunks          | 1600248501    | 1600248501      | 0              |
 ```

-Keeping a manual eye on these is painful and tedious, and by emitting these as metrics we can keep an eye on if things go wrong and how and when.
+Keeping a manual eye on these is painful and tedious, and by emitting these as metrics we can be alerted when things go wrong.

-While some may argue that the interval of these jobs is not as periodic where they qualify to be a metric system, but in most cases as the usage increases the policies end up running every 5 minutes and alerts on slopes can catch staleness pretty effectively.
+While some may argue that the interval of these jobs is not as periodic where they qualify to be a metric system, but as the usage increases these policies end up running closer to every 5 minutes.
+Alerts on such slopes can catch staleness pretty effectively.

+Another problem with the default [policy_stats](https://docs.timescale.com/latest/api#timescaledb_information-policy_stats) is that the job_id is hardly human readable.
+It's tough to keep a track of an IntegerID since it changes, on any recreation.
+But that's a minor win.

 # Components